-- The British Energy Security Strategy has been referenced and the recent Clean Power 2030 Action Plan.
-They provide an increase to the requirements for both the scale and the urgency of delivery of new low carbon generation capacity, by refocussing the requirement for low-carbon power for reasons of national security of supply and affordability, as well as for decarbonisation. - > With this context, the delivery of grid infrastructure improvements to deliver significant benefits to consumers through decarbonisation, security of supply and enhanced capacity to transmit renewable energy is clear. - > The Proposed Development, if consented, would provide a valuable contribution to security of supply for Highland, Scotland and for the wider Great Britain (GB) area.
+- The British Energy Security Strategy has been referenced.
+It provides an increase to the requirements for both the scale and the urgency of delivery of new low carbon generation capacity, by refocussing the requirement for low-carbon power for reasons of national security of supply and affordability, as well as for decarbonisation. - > With this context, the delivery of grid infrastructure improvements to deliver significant benefits to consumers through decarbonisation, security of supply and enhanced capacity to transmit renewable energy is clear. - > The Proposed Development, if consented, would provide a valuable contribution to security of supply for Perth & Kinross, Scotland and for the wider Great Britain (GB) area.